Joshua Meissner - Portfolio Website Documentation

 - The complete static site is generated in the

-directory (not tracked in git)
+_sitedirectory (not tracked in git)

 9. How Pages Are Structured

-Homepage (index.html
+Homepage (index.html)

-The homepage lists all projects in the site’s _projects
+The homepage lists all projects in the site’s _projects collection:

 - Projects are sorted by their

-property - Each project is displayed in a grid with hover effects
+orderproperty - Each project is displayed in a grid with hover effects

 - Project images are displayed with title overlay on hover